pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

     df.iloc[0, 0] = 100

 No copy is necessary in this example.
-Creating multiple references in the same method keeps unnecessary references alive and thus will hurt performance with Copy-on-Write.
+Creating multiple references keeps unnecessary references alive and thus will hurt performance with Copy-on-Write.

 .. _copy_on_write.optimizations: